 For details about the curriculum, go to the navigation bar at the left and click on "About the Subject."
 In the drop-down menu, click on "The Major."

-Students also may take advantage of the department's special relationship with Actor's Theatre of Charlotte to work in a professional setting during the regular academic year.
-The department also operates a summer theatre program on campus in partnership with Shakespeare Carolina.
+The department operates a summer theatre program on campus in partnership with Shakespeare Carolina.